 Three different vaccines (hepatitis A, pneumococcus, and tetanus/diphtheria) will be administered at Month 17.
-Participants who have received the Hepatitis A and/or pneumococcal vaccination prior to enrollment in the study will not receive the vaccine as part of the immune function testing.
 A booster shot of the Hepatitis A vaccine will be administered at 23 months.
-The booster will only be administered to those participants who received the vaccination at Month 17.
 Blood will be collected at baseline, months 17, 18, 23 and 24 for measurement of antibodies.
-Your body's antibody levels, in response to the vaccines, are another way to assess your immune status.
+Your body's antibody levels, in response to the three vaccines, are another way to assess your immune status.
 If you are female it is recommended that you not be pregnant at the time of the Hepatitis A vaccinations, therefore urine pregnancy testing will be performed at Months 17 and 23 prior to these Hepatitis A vaccinations.